Yuhala/tees-for-dummies/trustzone/stm32-dk1-optee.md

 OP-TEE embedded distrib for stm32mp1-157A_DK1 buildroot login:
 ```
-This login promp is good news!!
+This login prompt is good news!!
 It means our OP-TEE build and Linux Kernel are running successfully.
 Enter `root` in the login prompt and press `Enter`.
 If you enter `cd /`, you can see the minimal Linux userland.
 Now we can test OP-TEE.

 ## Testing OP-TEE
 In Buildroot, OP-TEE consists of: `TEE supplicant` running in normal world, `libteec.so` (client library), and `xtest` (test TAs).
 Confirm these are present with: